nxp-mcuxpresso/mcuxsdk-doc/gsd/run_a_demo_using_mcuxvsc.md

 ![](images/mcuxvsc_import_repository.png "Import Repository")

 **Note:** You can import the SDK in several ways.
-Refer to [MCUXpresso for VS Code Wiki](https://github.com/nxp-mcuxpresso/vscode-for-mcux/wiki/Working-with-MCUXpresso-SDK) for details.
+Refer to the [MCUXpresso for VS Code documentation](https://mcuxpresso.nxp.com/mcux-vscode/latest/html/Working-with-MCUXpresso-SDK.html) for details.

 Select **Local** if you've already obtained the SDK according to [setting up the repo](repo_setup.md).
 Select your location and click **Import**.